tormi/WunderWay/security/business-continuity-management.md

 ## Responsibility for Activation

-A member of the Business Continuity Team for Wunderroot will normally activate and initiate this plan:
+A member of the Business Continuity Team (BCT) for Wunderroot will normally activate and initiate this plan:

 * Steve Parks, Managing Director (UK)
 * Steve Hunton, Operations Manager (UK)